NOTE: I rewrote most of this story and still can't up with what happens next. Oh, well. Enjoy this slightly revamped plot.

 "On the contrary, I prefer water."

-He retrieved a bottle of Vodka as well as a glass pitcher filled with clear water.
+He retrieved two glasses and a glass pitcher filled with water.
 She could never wonder how everything in this room looked so clean.

-He poured in their respective drinks and set them aside.
-He pushed the water-filled glass towards the edge of the table, motioning to one of the seats.
+He poured in their respective drinks and pushed hers towards the end of other end of his desk, motioning to one of the seats.
 She obliged, taking her place on the right as well as the glass in her hands.

 There was a tense awkward moment.
 Both pairs of eyes connected, both minds trying to read the other.
-And eventually, they puffed out rather quickly and decided to get on with the leisurely meeting.
 The Premier was the first to take a sip.

 "So, how are things?" he asked rather casually.